remnawave/panel/docs/installation/env-variables.md

 Most users will not need to change this value, it can help to achieve better performance with 40k+ users.

 :::warning
-Do not set this value more that physical cores count in your machine.
+Do not set this value more than physical cores count in your machine.
 :::

 ```bash